HoldenLab/micromorph/docs/index.md

 `micromorph` can be used as a package, or through the napari plugin `napari-micromorph`.
 We recommend starting with the napari plugin to get a sense of what value can be calculated and what parameters are optimal for boundary and midline detection for a specific sample.

+You can read about the package and what it can do in our pre-print.

 !!! warning
     The documentation is still in development, so some parts may be incomplete or missing.
 We are working on it!